 Continuing Education Contact Hours: 14

-Lynn Morrissey has over 25 years' experience as a facilitator, consultant, and educator.
-She has taught academic courses in communications, organizational behaviour, and human resources, at the Faculty of Business Administration, Memorial University.
-She has received many awards for her contributions including the Deans Teaching Award, the Deans Service Award, the Deans Citizenship Award, the Presidents Award for Distinguished Teaching and most recently the Queen's Diamond Jubilee Medal (2012).
+Lynn Morrissey has over 25 years' of experience as a facilitator, consultant, and educator.
+She has taught academic courses in communications, organizational behaviour, and human resources at the Faculty of Business Administration, Memorial University, in St. John's, NL.
+She has received many awards for her contributions including the Dean's Teaching Award, the Dean's Service Award, the Dean's Citizenship Award, the President's Award for Distinguished Teaching, and the Queen's Diamond Jubilee Medal.

-Lynn has a long-standing relationship with Gardiner Centre, instructing professional development seminars that focus on various fields of workplace communications and facilitation skills.
-Lynn's industry experience includes writing training and development strategies, developing training plans, leading performance development processes, conducting communications reviews, facilitating strategy sessions, and executive coaching.
+Lynn has a long-standing relationship with Gardiner Centre, instructing professional development seminars that focus on various fields of workplace culture and communications, and facilitation skills.
+Lynn consults in organizational effectiveness and human resource management and works regularly with organizations on a variety of strategic initiatives.
+Her experience includes leading performance review processes, writing harassment prevention strategies, conducting workplace culture reviews, facilitating strategy sessions, and executive coaching.